We have 156 nationalities here, creating a rich cultural tapestry where you can eat the most authentic street food in Melbourne.

 Parking: Coach parking is available at 40 Cleeland Street, outside the Dandenong Market Management Office.

-Accessibility: Dandenong Market is accessibility-friendly with ramps to the underground car park, as well as a lift.
+Accessibility: Dandenong Market is accessibility-friendly with ramps to the underground car park, however please note the lift is currently being upgraded.
 Accessible toilets are also available for visitors.

 The Market is the ideal destination for kids of all ages to learn about fresh food, produce and the opportunity to experience the different cultures of the people and foods that make up the Market.
 Rich in history with strong cultural links, students can discover the role the Market has played in the history of Dandenong, as well as understand firsthand about making healthy food and lifestyle choices.

-All students visiting Dandenong Market as part of a school group will receive an activity pack, including:
+All students visiting Dandenong Market as part of a school group will receive:

 To arrange a school visit: